Cleomancy/rice/README.md

 I use DWM and friends to make my pc look pretty, This is my preconfigured build

+Artix linux has now disabled 3rd party repos since June 2021 that's why there are two scripts, one specifically for artix and one for arch based distros.
+Use them accordingly.

-rice.sh is made for arch base distros so you'll probably have to install the dependencies yourself ALSO you may want to change the keyboard layout in the .xinitrc
+You may want to change the keyboard layout in the .xinitrc

 PREREQ. xorg-server, xorg-xinit, libxinerama, libxft, feh, unclutter, ttf-font-awesome and a ttf of your choice I personally use ttf-hack but you can change that in the script (xorg-xbacklight for laptops)